joecritch/behave.js/README.md

         color: _ => _.state.isDisabled ? 'red' : null,
       },
     },
-    // The "child" namespace is very single-element children
+    // The "child" namespace is for single-element children
     child: {
       // This is the name of the child, e.g. `data-SomeBehavior-btn`
       btn: {